stefanomarra/smart-mockups/README.md

 ### Welcome to the GitHub Repository ###

-Smart Mockups is the perfect solution for sharing your mockup works and get instant point & click feedbacks from you colleagues and clients.
+Smart Mockups is the perfect solution for sharing your mockups to colleagues and clients and get instant feedbacks from them.

 Features of the plugin include: